git-pranayshah/synapse-demo/README.md

     - Select Table Script
     - Azure Data Factory pipeline to move data from SQL Server to Synapse Storage
     - Linked Service with its connection configurations
+4. Security Firewall
+    - Synapse Workspace will have its access only from the client ip given at the time of deployment
+    - Add more ip whitelisting in network firewall to allow other to use the synapse workspace

 ## Target audience